micttyoid/articles/data/blog/2025/4/inline-module-in-worker.md

 <sup>1</sup> Although the application is SSR (no client-side bundle),
 the metric demonstrates its build-time optimization efficiency.

+<sup>2</sup> For the fairness, it was re-conducted with neither asset
+nor the dummy file, found in the latter topic.
+With asset / dummy, The profiles resulted in 2998.69 KiB to 1295.78 KiB (56.8%).
+Startup 33ms to 24ms (27.3%)

 ## Table of Contents